cal-adapt/climakitae/docs/contribute.rst

 Contribution Guidelines
 **********************

-This is an open-source project, and we welcome contributions from the community.
+This is an open-source project, and all contributions, including new feature development, documentation, bug reports, bug fixes, and other ideas are welcome.

 The Analytics Engine consists of two separate open-source repositories (hosted on GitHub) that you may contribute to.